Matt Crafton: Craftsman Truck Series

-On July 25, 2020, Crafton broke a 67-race winless streak by winning at Kansas Speedway for the 3rd time in his career.
+On July 25, 2020, Crafton broke a 67-race winless streak by winning at Kansas Speedway for the third time in his career.
 That was his only win of the season.
 He failed to make the Championship 4.

-In 2021, Crafton went winless again, but made the Championship 4, benefited by late-race chaos at Martinsville.
-Crafton finished 4th in points.
+In 2021, Crafton went winless again but made the Championship 4 and benefited by late-race chaos at Martinsville.
+Crafton finished fourth in points.

 Crafton did not make the playoffs easily in 2022, as he had to hold off Derek Kraus for the final spot, which he succeeded at doing.
-Crafton was eliminated in the first round of the playoffs, landing only 9th place in points with 2 top 5’s for the season.
+Crafton was eliminated in the first round of the playoffs, landing only 9th place in points with two top-fives for the season.

+Crafton once again made the playoffs in 2023 without winning a race but was eliminated again at Kansas.
+Following the Talladega fall race, Crafton attacked Nick Sanchez in the garage area as a result of an on-track incident when both of their trucks made contact with each other, triggering a multi-truck pileup.
+NASCAR fined Crafton $25,000 and Sanchez $5,000 for the fight.
+Greg Van Alst suffered a fractured vertebrae in the same crash.

+In 2024, Crafton would fail to qualify for the playoffs for the first time since the playoffs were introduced to the Truck Series in 2016.

+On August 18, 2025, it was announced that Crafton would retire from full-time competition following the season.

+Nationwide Series

+Crafton made three starts in the Nationwide Series with Richard Childress Racing in 2013, the first of which came at Kentucky, where he finished third.
+In his second start at Chicagoland, he finished tenth.
+He then scored an additional third place finish in the Kentucky 300.
+He made an additional start at Las Vegas the following year, where he finished twelfth after starting 33rd.